shinthink/pocfinder/README.md

 - Uses `gh search repos` to find relevant repositories
 - Results are cached locally in `~/.pocfinder/`
 - Uses `fzf` for fast interactive selection
-- Displays rich information and a short README preview without leaving the terminal
+- Displays repository details and a short README preview

 ---

 ## 📌 Notes

-- A valid `GH_TOKEN` is required for the best experience
+- `gh` version **2.20.0 or higher** is required
-- Cached results are valid for 10 minutes
+- A valid `GH_TOKEN` is needed for the best experience
 - Use `./pocfinder refresh` to force update the cache

 ---

 ## 🤝 Contributing

 Contributions are welcome!
-Feel free to open issues or submit pull requests.

 ---